 This is a great way of using up leftover bread products and I always keep a tin of vanilla custard in the cupboard for making this brioche bread pudding whenever we feel like.
 Wholesome desserts really don’t get much easier than this.

-You can use Panettone bread, stale french bread, croissants, brioche loaf bread cubes, stale bread slices, a nice fruit loaf or raisin bread and pretty much any other bread product and this delicious bread pudding recipe will turn out just as delicious!
+You can use leftover Panettone bread, stale french bread, croissants, brioche loaf bread cubes, stale bread slices, a nice fruit loaf or raisin bread and pretty much any other bread product and this delicious bread pudding recipe will turn out just as delicious!
+A croissant bread pudding is one of our favourites.

 Ever wondered what to do with leftover brioche or custard?